EricMeissner/BlackHoleLoans/README.md

 Requirements:
 --------------
-- Microsoft Visual Studio 2010 installed\n
+- Microsoft Visual Studio 2010 installed
 - XNA game studio 4.0 installed
 - Using one of the following OS's: Windows XP, 7, or 8
 - If WIndows 8 is installed, must download Windows Phone SDK